Tay-j/Beast2.7-Dev-IntelliJ/README.md

 ## Required software

-Create a directory for IntelliJ dev and clone BEAST2 and BEASTFX.
+Create a directory for IntelliJ dev and get BEAST2 and BEASTFX v2.7.3.
 ```
 mkdir ~/intellij
 cd ~/intellij